-Curtin College students are offered academic support vital to the success of their studies at university.
-Curtin College staff are dedicated to empowering every student to meet the demands of University study
+Curtin College students are offered support vital to the success of their studies at university.
+At Curtin College, we value respect and are committed to promoting equity, inclusion and diversity.
+Our staff are dedicated to empowering every student to meet the demands of University study.